pudly/schmopera-hugo/content/articles/opera-composers-we-just-dont-like-okay.md

 ---
-title: Opera composers we just don't like, okay?
+title: "Opera composers we just don&#039;t like, okay?"
 ---

 ## Meyerbeer